juicedata/juicefs/docs/en/administration/status_check_and_maintenance.md

 ### Checking metadata with inode

-You can also inode to reverse the file path and data block information, but you need to enter the mount point first.
+You can also perform reverse lookup on the file path and data block information via inode , but you need to enter the mountpoint directory.

 ```shell
 ~     $ cd mnt